Entity Owners and Resource Manager Tags

 2. Apply a system_resource_managers tag with the email address of another Veza user.

 3. Create an Access Reviews configuration.
-Select the entity type of the tagged resource, and Select a single entity and specify the resource name.
+Select the entity type of the tagged resource, choose Select a single entity, and specify the resource name.

 4. Save the configuration and create a review.